Pipelines are made up of a group of steps acting on the same level of abstraction. This allows a number of scenarios, such as:

 }

 Behaviors are only created once and the same instance is reused on every invocation of the pipeline.
-Consequently, every behavior dependency will also behave as a singleton, even if a different option was specified when registering it in dependency injection.
-Furthermore, the behavior and all dependencies called during the invocation phase must be concurrency-safe and possibly stateless.
+Consequently, every behavior dependency behave as a singleton, even if a different option was specified when registering it in dependency injection.
+Furthermore, the behavior and all dependencies must be thread-safe.
 Storing state in a behavior instance should be avoided since it will cause the state to be shared across all message handling sessions.
 This could lead to unwanted side effects.

 Replace an existing step